• 24 years’ experience Real Doctors Confidentiality No hidden charges

 • Fainting

-You will be monitored throughout the entire test by a specialist or cardiologist who will help you through the test and ensure that you are feeling well.
+You will be monitored throughout the test by a specialist or cardiologist who will help you and ensure that you are feeling well.

 Monitoring